bbauska/W3Cx-2of5/README.md

 'Make poem3's text color grey, italic and bold'
 ```

-Can you imagine how repetitive your style sheet will look if you have to
+<p>Can you imagine how repetitive your style sheet will look if you have to
 instruct it to do the same thing 20 times for different poem IDs?
 HTML
 makes it easier.
 We use the class attribute.
 Let's name this class of
-poems 'poetry'.
+poems 'poetry'.</p>

 ```xml
   <p id="poem1" class="poetry">To move, to breathe, to fly, to